Welcome, Guest. Please login or register.

 How come the famous Amiga composer called "Mr. Xxxx" isn't in your database?

-He is either missing -in which case we encourage you to contact us- or included under his newer handle.
+He is either missing -in which case we encourage you to contact us- or included under another handle.
 If you want to make sure that the composer is missing from our database we recommend you do a combined Handle+ex.Handles search.

 [05] The Music Database